orestbida/cookieconsent/Readme.md

 Simple cross-browser cookie consent plugin written in plain javascript.

 ## Why though
-I wanted a simple, lightweight but also "extensible" plugin, which could be placed in my own web server without the need of making additional external requests.
+I wanted a simple, `lightweight` but also `extensible` plugin, which could be placed in my own web server without the need of making additional external requests.
 The reason was to further optimize the loading speed of my website.

 Main features
 - __Cross-browser__ support (IE8+)